Handling the Business Side of Design

 - Contact your chamber of commerce for upcoming seminars that might include business advice or at least offer a networking opportunity.

 When you’re a boss – even a self-employed one – you still have to take care of people, whether it’s one or 10 folks.
-FreelanceFolder noted that successful business owners wear many hats, including that of accountant, HR manager, customer service rep, sales manager, social media marketer and even janitor.
-Most brand-new business owners won’t have the capital to hire a person for each of those positions, but there are work-arounds.
+Most brand-new business owners won’t have the capital to hire a person for each of those positions, but there are workarounds.

-The bright side in this down economy is industrious businesspeople have found ways to promote themselves by spending a lot less than in years past.
+The bright side in this down economy is industrious business people have found ways to promote themselves by spending a lot less than in years past.
 Gone are the days when you needed to hit every expensive media outlet with your advertisement.
 With social media thriving, making your company known is actually free!
-And despite claims that computers have made people less social face to face, good ol’ fashioned networking still has a place, too.
+And despite claims that computers have made people less social face to face, good old fashioned networking still has a place, too.

 Don’t get too formal – this is "social", after all – but be professional.
 And always check your grammar and spelling before you hit the return button – trust me.